zhutchens1/g3groups/readme.md

 </details>

-## Step 4: Assigning Halo Masses
+## Assigning Halo Masses
 <details>

 Now that groups are identified, we assign halo masses based on group-integrated luminosity or stellar mass, using the method described in Eckert et al. (2016).
 Despite the fact that this algorithm has been designed to *avoid* halo abundance matching, we are still able to reliably apply HAM to ECO and RESOLVE, because we know them to be complete and volume-limited.
 The results of abundance matching are shown in the figure below.
 To assign halo masses for RESOLVE-B, we performed abundance matching on a RESOLVE-B analog version ECO which extends down to the deeper completeness floor of RESOLVE-B, and then interpolated from that result.
-For surveys that are incomplete in the dwarf regime, we will be able to use the halo mass-grop luminosity relation from ECO to estimate group masses.
+For surveys that are incomplete in the dwarf regime, we will be able to use the halo mass-group luminosity relation from ECO to estimate group masses.

 <img src="images/hamLrrelation.jpeg"/>